Bill Russell, legendary Celtics center and NBA coach, dead at 88 - NewsBreak

 He came into the world as William Felton Russell on Feb.
 12, 1934, in Monroe, La., the younger son of Charles, a janitor in a paper bag factory, and Katie Russell.
 Among his early childhood memories was one of a trip to an icehouse, where the attendant kept the family waiting while he served white customers.
 Irked, Russell's father began to pull away.

 “The attendant ran over to Dad's window and said, ‘Don't ever try to do that, boy, unless you want to get shot.'
 He had a big gun.
-My dad picked up a tire iron and got out of the car and the redneck just turned and ran for his life, “ Russell recalled in his memoir "Go Up for Glory," written with William McSweeny.
+My dad picked up a tire iron and got out of the car and the redneck just turned and ran for his life, “ Russel recalled in his memoir "Go Up for Glory," written with William McSweeny

 Later, hoping to better the family's circumstances, Charles Russell moved to Oakland, where he eventually found work in a plant geared to World War II production.
 Life in California was an improvement, though not by much.